Frequently Asked Questions

 2. Am I eligible if my work is in a lab-based research group and my research is part of a professor's larger project?

 Yes, many UGRA recipients work in a lab or research group.
+It is fine if you are working on part of a larger research project, but you should have some ownership over an aspect of the research.
 When you apply, you should write your proposal about the piece of the research that you are working on.
 Your Background & Introduction section should address the overall questions or problems that the group is studying, but most of the explanation should be written with the goal of helping us understand the work that you are doing.

 3. I'm working with a partner.
 Can we both apply?
 How should we do that?